 - Victimisation rate = (Person victim report count/ERP count) *100,000

 - Family incident rate = (Family incident count/ERP count) *100,000

 From the year ending September 2019 the Alleged offender rates have been revised to include the population that reflects the age of criminal responsibility, 10 years old and over.
 As LGA population figures by age are not available for the most current year LGA rates are calculated using the total LGA population (includes persons less than 10 years of age).
-The new rate calculations have been back cast across all data released on the website.
+The new rate calculations have been back cast across all years on the website from this release onwards.

 From the year ending September 2019 the Victimisation rate has been revised to include only person victims.
 Prior to this time rates were calculated using person and organisation/business victims.
 Person only rates are now calculated as there is no organisation/business population available to use as the denominator for rate calculations.
-The new rate calculations have been back cast across all data released on the website.
+The new rate calculations have been back cast across all years on the website from this release onwards.

 Due to these rate calculation changes, the CSA advises that data released from September 2019 should not be compared with previously released CSA recorded crime statistics.